 Begins day after ovulation and lasts 8 days (which is Day 15 to Day 22 in a 28-day cycle)

-By the second half of your Week 3, estrogen rises again, taking off that edgy feeling you may have experienced as this hormone dropped.
+By the second half of your Week 3, estrogen rises again, taking off that edgy feeling you may have experienced as this hormone dropped in the first half.
 However, because sedating progesterone is rising along with estrogen, you won’t experience that super-elevated joy and confidence you felt in your Week 2.
 You’re more likely to experience something like a gentle calm.

-Week 4: A downward trend
+Week 4: A bumpy finish

-Final 6 days of your cycle
+Final six days of your cycle

-Never miss a single Hormonology tip:
+Never miss a Hormonology tip!

-Click here to subscribe to the free Hormonology newsletter today!
+Subscribe to the free Hormonology newsletter: